debe7408/e-mapis/doc/E-MAPIS_documentation.md

 ## 1.1.
 Purpose and summary of the project

-E-MAPIS is an application that, by collecting data about user's trips, car information and geolocational data, delivers statistics for fuel or energy consumption for vehicles, and e-vehicles.
+E-MAPIS is an application that, by collecting data about user's trips, car information, and geolocational data, delivers statistics for fuel or energy consumption for vehicles, and e-vehicles.
 By storing the statistics, the user will be able to view them at a later time to help determine and estimate the amount of fuel or energy that the trip will require.
 The application seeks to provide the user with stress-free planning of the trips and avoid unnecessary problems.
 Moreover, the data collected about fuel consumption for specific vehicles will be compared to the data provided in the vehicle's manual.

 ## 1.2.
 A high-level overview of the system and functional requirements.